-Winter can be a difficult time for keeping the lawn lush and green, chances are – this winter has had a negative effect on your garden.
-Have no fear!
-There is plenty of time to get it the garden looking its best before the summer comes once again.
-Here are some of the most common types of lawn damage caused during the winter that may have been inflicted in your garden and how to fix them.
+Winter can be a difficult time for keeping the lawn lush and green, chances are this winter has had a negative effect on your garden.
+Have no fear, there is plenty of time to get the garden looking its best before the summer comes once again.
+Here are some of the most common types of lawn damage caused during the Winter that may have been inflicted in your garden and how to fix them.

 Lawn thinned out:

-During the winter months, there are less daylight hours, and in the UK, winters tend to be cloudy and very damp, with not many sunny days to offer and less sunlight means some areas of grass will inevitably begin to die out, especially those in shaded areas.
-Heavy rainfall can result in some areas becoming waterlogged, which will drown the grass.
+During the winter months with fewer daylight hours and cold, wet conditions, some areas of your lawn may start to thin out, especially those in shaded areas.
+Heavy rainfall can result in some areas becoming waterlogged which can also drown the grass.

-To fill in the patches in the lawn, you can then over-seed the lawn, paying attention to the patches where the grass has thinned.
+To fill in the patches in the lawn you can over-seed the affected areas, paying attention to the patches where the grass has thinned.
 Ideally, temperatures need to be consistently over 13 degrees Celsius for seed to germinate.
 The seed should germinate after 2-3 weeks.

-If your lawn is waterlogged, scarify it by 'poking' holes into the ground with a simple garden pitch fork.
-This will help drainage and increase oxygen and mineral level of your soil.
+If your lawn is waterlogged, aerate it by 'poking' holes into the ground with a simple garden pitch fork.
+This will help drainage and increase the oxygen and mineral level of your soil.

 Also known as Fusarium Patch Disease, this can develop in lawns after a period of cool and wet weather.
 It also develops under layers of snow on your lawn, hence the name.

-To treat this, a lawn disease control product will be needed, you’d be able to buy this from most garden centres.
+To treat this, a lawn disease control product will be needed and can usually be found at your local garden centre.